Introduction of Chai Hu:Radix Bupleuri or Chinese Thorowax Root.

 (2).Bupeurum scorzonerifolium Willd.

-Growth characteristics: The plant grows in dry grassland, sunny mountain slopes, bushes, and forest edges.
-It is mainly distributed in the north, and northwest, the lower reaches area of the Yellow River, the lower reaches area of the Yangtze River, the west reaches areas of the Zhujing River, etc.
+Growth characteristics: The plant grows in dry grassland, bushes, on sunny mountain slopes, and forest edges.
+It is mainly distributed in the northern, and northwest areas, the lower reaches of the Yellow River, the lower reaches of the Yangtze River, the west reaches of the Zhujing River, etc.

-Characters of herbs: The roots are conico acuminate, with few branches, 5~14 cm long, 0.3~0.8 cm wide; the surface is reddish brown or dark brown, with vertical lines, and there are many transverse wart-like protrusions near the root head, some are nearly ring lines, the apex is densely covered with fibrous leaf base.
+Characters of herbs: The roots are coniform acuminate, have few branches, 5~14 cm long, 0.3~0.8 cm wide; the surface is reddish brown or dark brown, has vertical lines, and there are many transverse small verrucous protrusions near the root head, some are nearly ring lines, the apex is densely covered with fibrous leaf base.
 The herb is hard and crisp, easy to break, the fracture surface is slightly flat, and light brown, cambium ring color is slightly deep.
 The herb has a slight fragrance and smells of rotten oil.
-The herb of better grade is thick and long, without stem seedlings, and has fewer fibrous roots.
+The herb of a better grade is thick and long, without stem seedlings, and has fewer fibrous roots.

 QR codeURL QR code: